benboro/star_wars_spotify/README.md

-# star_wars_spotify
+# Star Wars Music Analysis Using Spotify API
-An analysis of Star Wars music using the Spotify API
+An analysis of Star Wars music using the Spotify API. https://borovinsky.shinyapps.io/sw_music_spotify/